 If the victim is found not to be breathing the rescuer should immediately begin chest compression’s.
 The rescuer should position his or her hands on the center of the patients chest and begin 2 to 2.5 inch compression’s on the patient.
 The 30 chest compression’s should be followed by 2 ventilation’s which are just enough to make the patients chest rise.
 Barrier devices should be worn and used if available.

 Patients with severe respiratory distress will require assisted ventilation’s.

 If the patient is breathing the rescuer should treat the victim for shock and conduct a rapid body survey.

 The primary survey in which the rescuer determines the patients condition and the scene should be completed immediately and take no longer than 2 minutes.
 It is in this survey where the quick thinking and knowledgeable rescuer can prevent further tragedy, injury and harm.
 By taking a first aid and or CPR course through a credible provider rescuers can become a vital component of the chain of survival.

 In more advanced training candidates can also learn techniques of applying oxygen therapy and the use of oropharyngeal airways.
 These components become essential to more advanced CPR and artificial respiration techniques.

 How to register for CPR and AED Training

 Registration for any course that includes primary survey, CPR and AED training is very easy.
-We are partnered with a number of providers that offer these programs via the Red Cross throughout Canada.
+We are partnered with a number of providers that offer these programs via the St Mark James throughout Canada.
 They are the top CPR and AED providers in Saskatoon, Regina, Toronto, Vancouver, Kelowna, Victoria, Hamilton, Thunder Bay, Red Deer, Calgary, Edmonton, Halifax, Windsor, Mississauga and Winnipeg.